Responsible Recreation Across Arizona

 National Park Service:

 The health and safety of visitors, employees, volunteers, and partners are the number one priority of the National Park Service.
 Where it is possible to adhere to federal, state and local public health guidance, outdoor spaces will remain accessible to the public.
 As parks make more areas available to the public, the NPS encourages you to follow CDC guidance to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.
-Please check park websites before you visit to see what is accessible.
+Please check the AZ NPS Sites Status below to see what is accessible.

 U.S. Fish & Wildlife Service: